UTemp orientation: Assignment, attendance, and pay

 Temporary employment limit

 Temporary employees are limited to working no more than 950 hours during the 12-month period that begins with the employee’s original UW temporary employment date.
-Once this Original Temp Employment Date (OTED) is established, it does not change even if a person leaves UW employment and later returns to accept another temporary appointment with the same or a different department.
+Once this Original Temporary Employment Date (OTED) is established, it does not change even if a person leaves UW employment and later returns to accept another temporary appointment with the same or a different department.

-When a temporary employed by UTemp Staffing has worked approximately 700 hours, our office calculates an estimated “last work day” based on the number of hours remaining.
+When a temporary employee employed by UTemp Staffing has worked approximately 700 hours, our office calculates an estimated “last work day” based on the number of hours remaining.
 We send a letter to both the employee and the on-site supervisor notifying them of the last day the employee is eligible to work.
 This allows approximately two and a half weeks’ advance notice before the ending of the assignment.
-Temporary employees who reach their maximum 950 hours eligibility will become eligible for reassignment after reaching their temp employment anniversary date.
+Temporary employees who reach their maximum 950 hours eligibility will become eligible for reassignment after reaching their temporary employment anniversary date.

 As a University of Washington temporary employee, if you meet certain requirements, you may become eligible for employer-provided health and welfare benefits (such as retirement, medical/dental insurance, etc.).